hai-vr/documentation/docs/products/starmesh/introduction.md

 :::info[**Platform-specific considerations**]
 <HaiTag requiresVRChat={true} short={true} /> If you're creating an avatar for VRChat,
 make sure your avatar already has a properly configured [VRC Avatar Descriptor](https://creators.vrchat.com/avatars/creating-your-first-avatar#step-5---adding-an-avatar-descriptor).

-<HaiTag requiresChilloutVR={true} short={true} /> If you're creating an avatar for ChilloutVR,
-make sure your avatar already has a properly configured [CVR Avatar](https://developers.abinteractive.net/cck/components/avatar/).
+If you don't do this, you may not be able to test the results of the Starmesh operators in Play mode.
 :::

 Starmesh has components called **Operators**, which perform the mesh deformations.
 For now, we will add the simplest operator: